seangenabe/chastifol/README.md

   * More complicated combinations such as those containing slashes, backslashes, or spaces might need to be wrapped depending on your operating system.
     * Windows arguments should be wrapped with double-quotation marks `"`.
     * Other operating systems use single-quotation marks `'` instead.
-  * Library writers and others concerned: for a cross-platform solution, do not use this option.
+  * Library writers and others concerned: for a cross-platform solution, do not use this option (due to the differences in quoting).
 * When a command argument is wrapped in square brackets ` [ ] `,
   * A new [subarg][subarg] context is created.
   * Brackets can be nested indefinitely, on commands that support subarg too (such as [browserify][browserify]).